websiteduck/Run-PHP-Code/README.md

 - Create a folder called <b>php</b> or similar in your www folder.
 - Extract the Run PHP Code files into it.
 - Bookmark the URL for easy access.
+- Bonus points for cloning the repository instead and pulling once in a while.

 <b>This application is meant to be run locally and should not be made publicly accessible.</b>